Tchuanm/Tchuanm.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 🤵🏻 About me
 I joined the Sangfor Tech Co. as a senior algorithm engineer in July 2024.
+I have worked on a wide variety of projects, including Vision Tracking, Diffusion Models and LLMs.
+Now I am mainly working on multiple projects on LLM and Agent Applications.
 Most recently, I am interested in the following topics:
 - LLM Applications
 - Agent Applications
 - Diffusion Models